adriangb/di/docs/contributing.md

 ## Releases

 This project uses continious integration and continious delivery (CI/CD) and a trunk based workflow.
 We do not want any long lived feature branches (although we won't stop you from making them in your fork), and every merge into `main` should be fully functional code in a releasable state.
-Because we intend to release every merge into `main` automatically, pull requests will check that you bump the project version.
-The project version is stored in our [pyproject.toml] and uses semantic versioning.
 As part of your pull request, you should propose what type of change is being made and determine the right version bump appropriately.
+While [conventional commits] are appreciated as a means of communication, especially for the merge commit, they are not *required* or enforced.
+Instead, you are required to bump the package version in [pyproject.toml].
+Every commit into `main` needs a version bump so that a release can be made, even if it is a refactor or "chore" type change.

 Once your change is merged, the new docs and PyPi package will be released automatically.
 Every time a release is made on PyPi, a corresponding GitHub release will be created to allow correlating PyPi versions to VCS versions.